 The humanitarian and protection situation is worrying.
 Thousands of civilians have been innocent victims of the conflict—losing loved ones and homes.
 Schools, hospitals, care institutions and entire cities destroyed.
 Internally displaced persons are facing immense shortages of food, water, basic items and energy and lack access to health services and medication.
 Multiple forms of gender-based violence is being reported as women and girls are on the move through vulnerable crossing points along with high risks of trafficking in persons.
 Numerous children have been separated from their families making them vulnerable to risks of trafficking and abuse as well.
 With the shrinking possibilities of care and support, older persons and those with disabilities are finding them constrained to flee active conflict zones.

-The Protection Cluster in Ukraine was activated in XXX to ensure the coordination of protection interventions in emergencies and to respond to the protection needs of persons affected by conflict and disasters.
+The Protection Cluster in Ukraine was activated in 2014 to ensure the coordination of protection interventions in emergencies and to respond to the protection needs of persons affected by conflict and disasters.
 It is composed of the Gender-Based Violence (GBV) Area of Responsibility (AoR), the Child Protection (CP) Area of Responsibility (AoR), and a Housing, Land, and Property Area of Responsibility (HLP AoR).
-The Protection Cluster is lead and coordinated by the United Nation High Commissioner for Refugees (UNHCR).
+The Protection Cluster is lead and coordinated by the United Nations High Commissioner for Refugees (UNHCR).